 The new disciple is excited when he’s seeing the Master for the first time.
 He jumps at the opportunity and curiously asks, “How do you practice Tao, Sir?”

-The master says, “When you are hungry, eat; when you are tired, sleep.”
+“When you are hungry, eat,” thoughtfully the master says, “When you are tired, sleep.”

 Put others first.

 Note: ‘Simplicity’ here is the translation of the character Pu (朴or樸), which is also translated as ‘uncarved wood” or ‘inherent quality’.
 It is a metaphor for the natural state of humanity or the Tao.

 We will like to thank Toby Oxborrow for the lovely picture.